A quick peek at Snowflake’s IPO filing – TechCrunch

 Margins

 Let’s take a look at the company’s gross margins over different time periods.
 The data will help us better understand the company’s value, and its gross margin improvement, or impairment over time.
-Given Snowflake’s soaring valuation over time we are expecting to see improvements as time passes:
+Given Snowflake’s soaring valuation over time, we are expecting to see improvements as time passes:

 - Fiscal year ending January 31, 2019: 46.5%